-Arrive Argentina today and transfer independently to your comfortable hotel.
+Arrive in Buenos Aires and transfer independently to your hotel.
 Spend your free time exploring the amazing architecture of Buenos Aires, or simply relax after your long international flight.
 Overnight.

 Spend the afternoon with your guide exploring nearby trails and enjoying the vistas that look over the Beagle Channel while learning about the human and natural history of this isolated region.
 May we recommend the Museo Marítimo & Museo del Presidio?
 When convicts were moved from Staten Island to Ushuaia in 1906, they began building the national prison.
 Finished in 1920, it was built with spoke-like halls containing single cells.
 In its heyday, there were as many as 800 prisoners housed in this unique facility that was designed to hold 380!
 It was closed in 1947 and now serves as a museum.

 Just north of Ushuaia is the Parque Nacional Tierra del Fuego, Argentina's first coastal national park.
 The trail system of easy and undemanding paths makes this an ideal place to spend a relaxing day exploring Patagonia.
-You will wander along the coastal path, undoubtedly the most beautiful in the park.
+Wander along the coastal path, undoubtedly the most beautiful in the park.
 The 3-½ hour hike takes you through forests of high and low deciduous beech, evergreen beech, winterbark, firebrush, and more.
-You will finish the walk at Lake Roca in time for lunch.
+Finish the walk at Lake Roca in time for lunch.
 After eating your fill, climb into inflatable canoes and begin the easy downstream paddle to the Ovando River.
 The crystal-clear water runs into Laguna Verde, one of the most picturesque, panoramic spots in the park.
 The take-out point is Lapataia Bay, where you may see petrels, albatross, steamer ducks, and on occasion, penguins.
-You'll return to Ushuaia and transfer directly to the M/V Australis - a luxury passenger ship built specifically for cruising through the fjords of the Straits of Magellan.
+Return to Ushuaia and transfer directly to the M/V Australis - a luxury passenger ship which was built specifically for cruising through the fjords of the Straits of Magellan.
 Make yourself at home on this spacious and comfortable ship.

 Read Detailed Cruise Itinerary »

-Early this morning, land at Magdalena Island, the home of an enormous rookery of penguins and walk to the lighthouse.
-You will arrive in Punta Arenas around 11:30 am and enjoy some time to explore the town.
-Next transfer mid-afternoon to Torres del Paine National Park with other travelers who are also going to the EcoCamp.
+Early in the morning, drop anchor at Magdalena Island, the home of an enormous rookery of penguins and walk to the lighthouse.
+Arrive in Punta Arenas around 11:30 am and enjoy some time to explore the town.
+Transfer mid-afternoon to Torres del Paine National Park with other travelers who are also going to the EcoCamp.